 Session 1 – The Perfect Man/Woman?

 We begin the unit by brainstorming what our modern notions of ideal masculine / feminine identity are and thinking about what might have influenced these ideas.
-We will then research about gender roles in Elizabethan England.
+We will then research about gender roles in Elizabethan England and compare/contrast these with modern gender norms.

 Session 2 – Violence in Verona!